AshBardhan/100-days-of-code/log.md

 ### Day 8: July 6, 2017 (Thursday)

 **Today's Progress**:
-1. Learned some more concepts on HTML5 Canvas
+1. Learned some more concepts on HTML5 Canvas.
 2. Created the same image of "Peacock" in HTML5 Canvas at Codepen.

 **Thoughts**: Like I mentioned in my previous post about raster painting and blurriness of HTML5 canvas.
 Well it really showed after making that [same peacock](https://codepen.io/AshBardhan/details/bRogLR).
 Applied the modular and iterative logic for components, which I've used previously in my [animated SVG + CSS peacock](https://codepen.io/AshBardhan/details/rwYEPK/).
 So therefore, no problem in setting coordinates for the every component.
 But I had a bit struggle which applying transformation on any component as it is dependent on the previous component's position.
 So I had to reset the transformation in the end of making of new component.
 Yeah!
 The hard paid off and I was able to make it.
 But still, the curves aren't looking nice bruh! :P